Alois Lexa von Aehrenthal: Pan-Slavism

 For Aehrenthal, a German and a staunch monarchist, there was a direct threat in the Pan-Slav emergent nationalism of the kind that a consolidated Yugo (south) Slav Confederation led by Serbia represented.
-The gradual consolidation of the Yugo-Slavs (in the name of the 'new centuries' idea of national self-determination for all ethnic/racial/religious groups) led by Serbia was a deadly threat to Aehrenthal’s Austria-Hungary.
-For Aehrenthal, Moravia, Bohemia, and Silesia were the crown lands of his Ost-Mark German nobility, which ruled over a host of emergent Slav and Pan-Slav ethnicities: Pole, Czech, Ruthenian, Slovakian, and Ukrainian.
-In Serbia’s consolidation of Bosnia-Herzegovina into herself, there was the clear roadmap to the dissolution of most of the Austro-Hungarian Empire.
+The gradual consolidation of the Yugo-Slavs (in the name of the 'new centuries' idea of national self-determination for all ethnic/racial/religious groups) led by Serbia was a deadly threat to Aehrenthal's Austria-Hungary.
+For Aehrenthal, Moravia, Bohemia, and Silesia were the crown lands of his Ost-Mark German nobility, which ruled over a host of emergent Slav and Pan-Slav ethnicities: Polish, Czech, Ruthenian, Slovak, and Ukrainian.
+In Serbia's consolidation of Bosnia-Herzegovina into herself, there was the clear roadmap to the dissolution of most of the Austro-Hungarian Empire.
 More importantly, this Pan-Slav self-determinant nationalism pointed the way to the loss of the defendable military, political, and economic boundaries of the empire.
-Aehrenthal’s Hungarian noble half saw an equally strong threat with the loss of Hungary's historic Slavic provinces should Pan-Slavist ideology take root.
+Aehrenthal's Hungarian noble half saw an equally strong threat with the loss of Hungary's historic Slavic provinces should Pan-Slavist ideology take root.
 It would equally threaten its military security and economic future.
 Aehrenthal moved quickly, faster than Izvolsky.
-He acted on 3 October 1908 under the premise that Austria-Hungary was taking control of Bosnia-Herzogovina so that the people there could enjoy the benefits of the empire as a reward for economic advancement since first being administered back in 1878.
+He acted on 3 October 1908 under the premise that Austria-Hungary was taking control of Bosnia-Herzegovina so that the people there could enjoy the benefits of the empire as a reward for economic advancement since first being administered back in 1878.
 A seething Serbia could hardly believe this action and demanded Russian intervention.
 This left Izvolsky holding the bag.
 He announced his plans for the free passage of Russian warships though the Turkish straits but was shot down by every other signatory to the treaty, especially Britain.
 The British said they would consider opening up the straits to all warships but would not limit it to Russian ships alone.
 This is hardly what Izvolsky had in mind since this had the potential of letting belligerent ships into the Black Sea.
 Germany at first viewed the whole tangle with disdain, taking the Turkish side.
 The Kaiser had been working on strengthening relations with Turkey and, now with the chance of Ottoman recovery, he wished to stay this course.